 - Ask your diabetes consultant to develop a business case for widening the use of CGM in line with the NICE Clinical Guidelines released in August 2015.
-The Insulin Pump Network can help them.
+The ABCD Diabetes Technology Network can help them.

 - Write to your commissioners to ask whether they intend to commission in line with NICE Clinical Guidelines released in August 2015, and if not, why not?
 Below are links to excerpts from the relevant NICE guidelines, ready for you to print and enclose with your letter (or include as links if you’re emailing)

 - 8 North West London CCGs now commission CGM for adults in line with NICE NG17.
 A great example for other CCGs.